Here you can find many sorts of practical information that can come in handy when planning your journey in Iceland and while booking your tours.

 You can exchange all major currencies at the airport, banks and currency exchanges.
-Visa and MasterCard are accepted almost universally, and ATMs are generally not hard to find.
-While some businesses may accept American Express you can not count on every business accepting them.
+Visa and MasterCard are accepted almost universally, and ATMs are not hard to find.
+While some businesses may take American Express, you can not count on every business allowing them.

 It is not customary to donate tips in Iceland nor is it mandatory or expected.
 It is however appreciated if you wish to show your appreciation in that way.

 Iceland´s electrical standards are European (50Hz, 240 volts) so many North American electrical devices will require converters.
-Plugs are generally two-pin, so devices brought in from the UK and North America will require adapters.
+Plugs are two-pin, so devices brought in from the UK and North America will need adapters.

 Most European cell phones work on Iceland´s GSM network; North American ones use a different standard.
 But you can rent cell phones in Iceland.
 Iceland now has the highest rate of cell phones use in the world.
 Mobiles work in towns and on virtually all main travel routes.